Viijay-Kr/quantilope-challenge/README.md

 - Used css grids for the question matrix layout
 - Used basic css3 animations
 - Used `craco` package to rewire the application for jest and tsconfig path resolutions
+- Added Doc comments for some components and hooks

 ### How To